When things go all to hell, have a backup plan...

 Half an hour later she called me to the bar to give me a check for $100 and a fresh beer.
 I took the beer, but told her I hadn't intended to charge her for hanging around her bar all afternoon.

 She said, "Just take it.
 The last time I had a virus, the shop charged me twice that much and they lost everything when they put on a new copy of my operating system.
-Besides, it looks like I can return my (old operating system starting with 'W') to Walmart for a refund, so it's almost free money."
+Besides, it looks like I can return my (old operating system starting with 'W') to the store for a refund, so it's almost free money."

 Yes, I took the money, and as a final touch, I downloaded Linux versions of her games and added a fancy edition of Mahjongg, which she loved at first sight.